FOdeks/github-docs-example/README.md

 > Here is an example of using a codeblock for an error that appears in bash.

 When you can, always provide a codeblock instead of a screenshot.
-If you need to take ascreenshot, make sure it is not from your phone.
+If you need to take a screenshot, make sure it is not from your phone.

+> There are certain cases where it is okay to take photos with your phone.
+This is when you are showing a keyboard which does not appear on your computer screen.
+If it is rendered on your computer screen, it should be a screenshot.

 ## Step 2 - How to take Screenshots